How to Make Natural yogurt – no yogurt maker

 Milk

 As adults, we are not equipped to digest milk.
 Milk is food for babies not adults, we lose the enzyme lactase which digests the lactose in milk, around the age of 5 years old.
 Lactose from milk sits in the digestive tract and ferments, causing what some refer to as lactose intolerance.
 There is too much consumption of milk in the modern world.
 It is used in all sorts of processed foods, often in powdered form, you can even find it added to some vinegars sold in shops – always read the label!
-So lets get back to yogurt.
+So let’s get back to yoghurt.

 Recipe & Method